binkley/homebrewery-files/tuckers-kobolds.md

 A one-shot _Dungeon Crawl_ for powerful characters based on the famous _Tucker&rsquo;s Kobolds_ from [_Dragon 127_](https://media.wizards.com/2014/downloads/dnd/TuckersKobolds.pdf), a popular tournament dungeon and updated for D&amp;D 5e.

 {note}
 The party prepares for a "big boss" encounter only to find _Death by 1,000 cuts_ from puny Kobolds.
-Make adventuring miserable for a party of powerful characters and negate their &ldquo;super powers&rdquo;.
+Make adventuring miserable for powerful characters.
 The underdog wins by preparation, tactics, guile and cunning.
 {note}

 ### DM Goals

 **Your goal**: _Kill the characters though your monsters are vastly outmatched_.

-In direct 1-on-1 combat a character should always win.
-But you don&rsquo;t plan to lose.
-Make heavy use of traps, mob tactics, mobility, and positioning and control yield the field to your monsters against a powerful party.

 Make the party retreat while screaming: _Oh no, here come the Kobolds again!_

 ### DM Strategy

-Monsters employ cunning and rely heavily on traps.
-They are skirmishers and avoid direct combat.
-Example tactics include:
+Characters should win direct 1-on-1 combat.
+But you don&rsquo;t plan to lose.
+Heavy use of traps, hidden positions, mob tactics, and draining the characters yield the field to your monsters against a powerful party.
+The Kobolds are skirmishers and tacticians:

-- Traps or tactics that split the character party.
+- Split the character party.
-- Lean into character checks that are weak at higher-levels.
+- Drain party resources to waste powerful actions.
+- Offer false choices.
-- "Hide and seek" tactics of firing ranged weapons from tunnels or murder holes, and denying a clear target for characters to attack.
+- Use "hide and seek" tactics from murder holes.
-- Summoning other suitable monsters to waste character time while the Kobolds regroup.
-- Reliance on fire or poison for trap or weapon damange with frequent DC checks until some fail.
+- Force frequent DC checks that eventually fail.
+- Plant stronger monsters effectively.

 Players will spend turns to use _Perception_ or _Investigation_ checks, or cast the unhelpful [Find Traps](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#FindTraps) spell.
 Pepper them with ranged damage from inaccessible murder holes to encourage progress.

 ### Hook the Characters

-A prominent local NPC provides an excuse for the party to defeat a "big boss" in a cave system (possibly nearby), and to recover "the item" (a MacGuffin).
-Explain that the locals need help from your great (high-level) party, and suggest a reward suitably enticing for the party level.

-The NPC mentions in pasing that there may be weak creatures in the caves&mdash;no challenge for a party of this callibre&mdash;on the way to accomplish their goal.
-Play down the challenge of these "trash mobs" on the way to the goal.
+_**The Ruse.**_ Provide a suitable story hook that a party of powerful characters would undertake a _Dungeon Crawl_.

+Emphasize a &ldquo;big bad boss&rdquo;, &ldquo;powerful magics&rdquo;, a &ldquo;tribe of unstoppable raiders&rdquo; and so on.
+Encourage player focus to single or high-level targets.
+Examples include:

+- The Mayor&rsquo;s child was kidnapped nearby.
+- The _MacGuffin_ was carried into nearby caves.
+- Evil near stirs and threatens our livelihood.
+- The Rebel and his forces hole up just over there.
+- Foul unnatural smells come from those caves.

 ### Powerful Characters

 Players should create or use higher-level but not end-game characters: levels 10-13 is good level range.
 Use the opening hook to encourage single-target attacks, nova damage, strong spell casters, so on.

+Adjust the DC of traps or choices of monsters to suit the overall party level.

 ### Travel